Holden EH: Range

 The Station Sedan name was used on all station wagon models.

 "Standard" models were basic, with no side badging, and were mostly fitted with 149-cubic-inch engines, rubber floor mats and single-tone acrylic paint finish.
 "Special" models came equipped with stainless moulding strips all round, special badges and optional two-tone paint jobs, still in acrylic paint.
-The "Premier" was the top of the range model, with a 179-cubic-inch engine and Hydramatic transmission, leather interior, bucket seats, fold-down centre armrest in the back seat, carpets, metallic paint, a centre console incorporating a heater/demister, a diamond dot radio, a handbrake warning light and chrome-plated wheel trims.
+The "Premier" was the top of the range model, with a 179-cubic-inch engine and Hydramatic transmission, leather interior, bucket seats, fold-down centre armrest in the back seat, carpets, metallic paint, a centre console incorporating a heater/demister, a handbrake warning light, a boot light (in sedan models) and chrome-plated wheel trims.
+Contrary to popular belief a car radio was not standard equipment for the Premier.
 The Standard EH was the same price as its predecessor (EJ) at £1051.

-The "S4 Special" was introduced in September 1963 for racing homologation purposes - a minimum of 100 were required to be built & sold.
+The S4 Special was introduced in September 1963 for racing homologation purposes - a minimum of 100 were required to be built & sold.
 These featured a 179 engine, manual transmission with hardened gears, a 12 impgal fuel tank (9 impgal was standard), a more comprehensive tool kit, metal lined brake shoes and a larger tailshaft.
-Six were produced at Holden's Melbourne's (Dandenong) plant and 120 in Sydney's (Pagewood) plant.
+Six were produced at the Holden Dandenong Plant and 120 at the Holden Pagewood Plant.